editor-js/image/README.md

 **_NOTE:_**  return value of `action` callback for settings whether action button should be toggled or not is *deprecated*.
 Consider using `toggle` option instead.

-Enable features such as border, background tunes and caption by adding `features`-array in the configuration:
+You can enable/disable features such as border, background tunes and caption by adding `features` array in the configuration:
 ```js
 features: {
   background: boolean,